MVPStudio/standard-wordpress/README.md

 use; it's probably best to put them in a `git` repository somewhere.
 The `routing.yaml` script in the root of your `--out` directory needs to be given to an MVP Studio administrator so that routing can be set up.

+When the script is complete you should have a running, functional WordPress site.
+Note that for security reasons we do not install tools like `PHPMyAdmin` or a file browser.
+However, we _do_ generate Kubernetes manifest files for them in the `maintenance` subdirectory of `--out` so that you can launch such tools if you need them via a simple `kubectl apply -f`.
+Please do not leave these tools running any longer than necessary.

 ## Redirects

 WordPress _really_ wants to redirect the user to whatever URL was set as `$WP_HOME` (this corresponds to the